yogan/advent-of-code/vim/README.md

 ## Vimscript

 When things get tough, there is no way around Vimscript.
 A good guide is [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/).
-Some helpful things:
+For an overview of Vim's built-in functions grouped by topic, see `:help function-list`.

 - "debugging" (see `:help echo`, `:help echom`, `:help message-history`):
     ```vim
+    " just show stuff on the command line:
     :echo MyFunction()
-    " also put into message history (:mes)
+    " also put into message history (:mes):
     :echom MyFunction()
     ```